Sumner-Fredericksburg High School

 A final grade is that grade that goes on the student’s transcript and for which credit is awarded.
 All courses at Sumner-Fredericksburg including all PSEO courses, contract courses and Driver Education are credit coursework.

 Grades are considered “issued” on the day they are made available to students or parents.
 The period of ineligibility started no sooner than the first day of the next grading period and the day after the athletic administrator had been notified that a student has received a failing grade for the course.
-The period of ineligibilty must start that day after grades are made available to students but not later than the third day of the next grading period.
-The period of ineligibilty starts no later than the fourth school day after the grading period or the day after grades are issued to students, whichever occurs first.
-The “look back” period is one full academic year only (if a student has a failing grade at the end of first trimester and does not go out for any athletics for the next three trimesters during which he/she has NO academic failure, he/she will be eligible without sitting out 30 calendar days in the next sport in which he/she competes.)
+The period of ineligibility must start that day after grades are made available to students but not later than the third day of the next grading period.
+The period of ineligibility starts no later than the fourth day school day after the grading period or the day after grades are issued to students: which ever occurs first.
+The “look back” period is one full academic year only (if a student has a failing grade at the end of first trimester and does not go out for any athletics for the next three trimesters during which he has NO academic failure, he/she will be eligible without sitting out 30 calendar days in the next sport in which he/she competes).

 Be aware that if Sumner-Fredericksburg permits or allows participation in any event by a person in violation of the eligibility rules, the sanctions may include, but are not limited to, the following: forfeiture of contests or events or both; adjustment or relinquishment of conference/district/tournament standings; and return of team awards or individual awards or both.

 A student contestant must receive credit in at least four subjects that meets for one period per day or the equivalent thereof, at all times.
 Course work taken from a post-secondary institution and for which Sumner-Fredericksburg Community School District grants academic credit toward high school graduation shall be used in determining eligibility.